 Clearly the man was totally nonplussed by this bizarre sight.
 The backpacker should be running from him not striding towards him; he should be frightened, not seemingly fearless.
 He snatched at one of the full magazines on his belt and snapped it into his weapon.

 This was a moment in time.

 Richard knew that, in the next second, he would live or die.
 Somehow he had to engage the man and win some time for whatever was now going to happen.
-Holding the man's eyes with his own hard stare, he challenged him as calmly but authoritatively as he could in the horrifying circumstances: “Who are are you?
-What do you want?”
+Holding the man's eyes with his own hard stare, he challenged him as calmly but authoritatively as he could in the horrifying circumstances: "Who are you?
+What do you want?"

 The terrorist looked shocked to be addressed in this way but he appeared to understand English.
 He ignored the first question but obviously felt compelled to give some sort of answer to the second: "I Tamil.
 I fight for my people.
 Sinhalese government win war but still hurt my people."
 He swallowed hard and then continued breathlessly: "World forget Tamils!
 Now world remember because of me, because of this!!"

 As this surreal exchange took place, the hall was emptying, its occupants pushing past stalls and over bodies to find an exit and a release from this insanity

 The proclamation over, the terrorist raised his weapon and aimed it at the Canadian.
 Richard knew that he had to say something more and very fast.
 He had to hold the man's attention but not antagonise him.
 The guy was Tamil.
 He was from Sri Lanka.

 Richard suddenly remembered something he had read about the Sanskrit epic the “Ramayana”.
 He could hardly believe it was him speaking as he heard himself announce: "So you're from Sri Lanka.
 The island used to be connected to India, didn't it?
 The god Rama built a bridge, didn't he?"